coderefinery/coderefinery.org/content/about/staff-meetings.md

 ## Archive of discussions

+- [x] 2021-11: Planning community call Sep 20
+  - One thing I have been asked to do and we have been postponing (for good reasons) is a call where we can do some workshop planning
+    - RD will chair this event
 - [x] 2021-10: Please help documenting our status and goals
     - [Clarify current status of workshops and future plans](https://github.com/coderefinery/coderefinery.org/issues/563)
     - [Clarify better on website how to become a “client” or “sponsor”](https://github.com/coderefinery/coderefinery.org/issues/560)